logotip4ik/copper/README.md

     - fish (\~/.config/fish/config.fish): `copper shell fish | source`
     - PowerShell (\~/.config/powershell/profile.ps1 or $PROFILE): `Invoke-Expression (&copper shell pwsh)`

-Because we patch `$PATH` to include new packages, you may need to refresh your shell to start using installed package.
-This is needed only first time package installation (we will notify you when refresh needed)

 Copper should support Windows in theory, but I can't verify it, use on your own risk.

 ### copper help